If you want to look current and casual, then why not try a jumpsuit?

 Now, before you put the brakes on and tell me, ” I wore a jumpsuit in the 80’s but would look hideous in one today,” please keep an open mind.
 Today’s jumpsuits run the range form casual to elegant and everything in between.

 Here are a few tips for styling a jumpsuit that will give you the confidence to wear one.

 1. Nip In Your Waist

 It’s all about having shape, right?
-You worry you are going to look like a giant blob in a jumpsuit.
-The trick is to get a jumpsuit that defines your waist.
+If you’re worried you might end up looking like a giant blob in a jumpsuit, the trick is to get a jumpsuit that defines your waist.
 You want to make sure you jumpsuit nips in at your waist with tailoring, a belt, sash, some elastic..something, so you don’t look like a big tree trunk.

 2. Proportion is Key

 Proportion is especially important when it comes to looking fabulous in a jumpsuit.
 If you have medium to long legs, then you can wear a jumpsuit with wide, flowing pant legs.
 If you petite or have short legs, you’ll be swallowed up by a ton of material, so go for a slimmer leg and watch that the length of the jumpsuit doesn’t overwhelm your small frame.

 Big busted or very wide shoulders?
 Then You’ll want to go wider on the bottom to balance out your bottom half.
 Skinny leg jumpsuits will make you look like an ice cream cone about to topple over.

 Small chest/narrow shoulders, and wide hips?
 Then for your pear shape, you need to choose a jumpsuit that is more blousy up top or has more shoulder detail.
 This will make you look wider up top and balance out your lower half, so you don’t look like you are all hips.